 For the kids, Kelowna has so much to offer, from water parks and beaches to adventure centers and grape stomping, plus it also has some of the best weather to be found in Canada.

-We’ve had a great year checking out the local sites and now we’ve partnered with Expedia.ca to pass on some of our very favorite fun things to do with the family in Kelowna.
+We’ve had a great year or two checking out the local sites and now we’re passing on some of our very favorite fun things to do with the family in Kelowna.

 Without further ado, here’s our list of some of the best kids activities and family attractions in Kelowna.

 Kelowna lies on the shores of Okanagan Lake.
 In the summer, the city is transformed into a water lovers’ playground with eight designated beaches and ample beach access.